-The Shenandoah Valley has long been known for its intriguing geology and topography.The geological history of the area has left behind beautiful limestone, shale, and sandstone formations in incredible caverns near Harrisonburg VA.
+The Shenandoah Valley has long been known for its intriguing geology and topography.The geological history of the area has left behind beautiful limestone, shale, and sandstone formations in incredible caverns near Harrisonburg, Virginia.
 There are many opportunities to explore the Shenandoah Valley.
-Whether you’re hiking or on horseback in Harrisonburg VA, exploring these amazing Shenandoah Valley caverns will fill you with wonder!
+Whether you’re hiking or on horseback in Harrisonburg, exploring these amazing Shenandoah Valley caverns will fill you with wonder!

-Whether you’re looking for an educational tour or a great hiking venue, the caverns near Harrisonburg VA are a great place to visit!
+Whether you’re looking for an educational tour or a great hiking venue, the caverns near Harrisonburg are a great place to visit!
 But, the fun doesn’t end there!
-Download the free Vacation Guide from By the Side of the Road Inn & Cottages for the best ways to explore the Valley.
+Download our free Shenandoah Valley Travel Guide from By the Side of the Road Inn & Cottages for the best ways to explore the Valley.
 We’re your resource for the best Shenandoah Valley vacation!

 5 Incredible Caverns Near Harrisonburg VA

 Touring Grand Caverns is a great way to explore this natural park.
 Guided by experienced personnel, the tour takes about 70 minutes and consists of a mile of walking at a leisurely pace.
 For the more adventurous among you, the Fountain Cave is a sister cave to the Grand, and visitors can plan on touring it during the summer months.
 This a more strenuous tour involving difficult physical activity, and is perfect for anyone with an interest in caving.
 Grand Caverns is open year-round and is home to multiple exhibits through which visitors can learn about its history.